tommyettinger/textratypist/README.md

 Starting in the 0.4.0 release, there are various widgets that replace their scene2d.ui counterparts and swap out `Label` for `TextraLabel`, allowing you to use markup in them.
-The widgets are `ImageTextraButton`, `TextraButton`, `TextraCheckBox`, `TextraDialog`, `TextraLabel`, `TextraListBox`, `TextraTooltip`, and `TextraWindow`, at least, so far.
+The widgets are `ImageTextraButton`, `TextraButton`, `TextraCheckBox`, `TextraDialog`, `TextraLabel`, `TextraListBox`, `TextraTooltip`, and `TextraWindow`, plus alternate versions of each that use a `TypingLabel` instead of a `TextraLabel` and have `Typing` in their names.

-Future additions to these widgets should permit setting the `TextraLabel` to a `TypingLabel` of your choice.
+While `TextArea` is not yet supported a counterpart to `TextArea` is planned, and just hasn't worked yet.
-While `TextArea` is not yet supported, `TextraLabel` defaults to supporting multiple lines, and may be able to stand-in for some usage.
-A counterpart to `TextArea` is planned.
+`TextraLabel` defaults to supporting multiple lines, and may be able to stand-in for some usage.
+`TypingLabel` permits input tracking, too, so you can use it to make selectable regions of text -- read on!

 ## What about my input?